shoganhennessy/shoganhennessy.github.io/_posts/2025-06-15-two-surgically-repaired-hips.md

 ## Finishing Up (finally)

-My ordeal of going from active exercise daily to unable to walk was a surprising one.
+My ordeal of going from active exercising daily to unable to walk was a surprising one.
 It has happened at an inopportune time, with big deadlines for the completion of my PhD coming up.
 But for now it seems like I will walk again unaided in a couple of months, and I can work through the final writing of my job market paper while rehabilitating this right hip.
 All this with a number of new scars from the key-hole incisions at the top of both sides of my hips.